peerlibrary/annotator/src/tasks_introduction.coffee.md

 It's based on jQuery's [Deferred / Promise API](http://api.jquery.com/jQuery.Deferred/), and adds a bunch of new features.

 A task is an individual unit of work.
-It typically (but not necesseraly) involves (or depends on) some asynchronous operation.
+It typically (but not necessarily) involves (or depends on) some asynchronous operation.

 Tasks support automatic dependency management and scheduling.